 The Existing Warrants are exercisable at any time after their original issuance and on or prior to the five-year anniversary of the original issuance date.
 A holder of Existing Warrants may not exercise the warrant if the holder, together with its affiliates, would beneficially own more than 4.99% of the number of shares of common stock outstanding immediately after giving effect to such exercise.
-As of March 31, 2024, 2,143,000 warrants have been exercised.
+As of June 30, 2024, 2,143,000 warrants have been exercised.

 The Company recorded the Existing Warrants as liabilities based upon the guidance of ASC 480 and ASC 815.
 The Company evaluated the Existing Warrants under ASC 815-40 and concluded that they do not meet the criteria to be classified in stockholders' equity.
 Specifically, the settlement value in a scenario of a fundamental transaction precluded the Existing Warrants from being indexed to the Company's own stock and Company believes that the scope exception related to the occurrence of a fundamental transaction in ASC 815-40 is not met.
 Since the Existing Warrants meet the definition of a derivative, they are recorded as liabilities and measured at fair value at initial recognition.
-Any subsequent changes in their respective fair values is recognized in the Statement of Operations and Comprehensive Loss at each reporting date.
+Any subsequent changes in their respective fair values are recognized in the Statement of Operations and Comprehensive Loss at each reporting date.

-At March 31, 2024 and December 31, 2023, the Company updated the estimated fair value of the outstanding Existing Warrants using a Monte-Carlo valuation model resulting in an estimated fair value of \$2.1 million and \$2.8 million (subsequent to the exercise of the Existing Warrants as described in the section below), respectively.
-The change in fair value for the three months ended March 31, 2024 and 2023 of \$0.7 million and \$5.5 million, respectively, was recorded as the Gain (loss) on warrant liability in the condensed Statements of Operations and Comprehensive Loss.
+At June 30, 2024 and December 31, 2023, the Company updated the estimated fair value of the outstanding Existing Warrants using a Monte-Carlo valuation model resulting in an estimated fair value of \$1.4 million and \$2.8 million (subsequent to the exercise of the Existing Warrants as described in the section below), respectively.
+The change in fair value for the three months ended June 30, 2024 and 2023 of \$0.7 million and \$3.5 million, respectively, and the six months ended June 30, 2024 and 2023 of \$1.4 million and \$2.0 million, respectively, was recorded as 'Gain (loss) on warrant liability' in the condensed Statements of Operations and Comprehensive Loss.